 So, what can we take away from all of this?
 For starters, we know that everyone responds differently to caffeine, and the effects may be dose-dependent.
 For some people, coffee may lower blood glucose levels, but it may do just the opposite for others.

-Additionally, you may observe more benefits from drinking coffee long-term vs. acute increases in glucose.
-However, as with most things, its effects on blood glucose vary and are still being researched.
-It's essential to track, monitor, and remember that if it's negatively affecting your blood sugar levels or how you feel during the day, you should consider switching up your coffee intake.
+However, as with most things, the effects of caffeine on blood glucose vary and are still being researched.
+It's essential to track, monitor, and remember that if it's negatively affecting your blood sugar levels or how you feel during the day, you may want to consider switching up your coffee intake.